damianhakert/damianhakert.github.io/source/posts/2016-06-16-get-started-with-openshift-origin-3-and-gitlab.html.md

 This is the reason we had to alter the NFS settings, since GitLab's docker image requires root privileges to run.

 This is a known issue to both parties and is [being worked on][1251].
+This is the same case for the Redis image, that's why we need to also alter its NFS volume.
+Current Redis images may have this issue resolved.

+Here are some issues which are currently being worked on in order to provide full OpenShift support without the need to edit any configuration files in the OS level.
+Feel free to subscribe to follow their status:

 - Support running GitLab in OpenShift without the need for a privileged container ([1251])
 - Support running `gitlab-ctl reconfigure` as non-root user ([1324])